+Values are presented as estimated marginal means; error bars are not shown because of the figures’ visual load.
+See Appendix 2 for full details.
+Abbreviations: TAS, Total Attitude Score; BL, baseline; sem, semester; yr, year.

 Future Animal Practice Plans

-This analysis tested the association between time of measurement, year of studies, age, practice plans following graduation (small animals only, mixed practice, i.e. small animals and farm animals) and the students’ TAS (Figure 10 (a-b)).
-Significant effects were found for time of measurement (F(3, 53) = 3.87, p = 0.01) and year of studies (F(3, 124) = 2.75, p = 0.05) that were in the same pattern as found in the basic model (see Fig. 6 above).
-Also, A significant effect was found for the students' practice plans following graduation (F(1, 117) = 11.09, p = 0.001), indicating a greater concern for agricultural animals' welfare among students who planned to work with small animals following graduation, compared to students who planned to work in mixed practice.
-No significant effects were found for time by year by practice triple interaction (F(14, 102) = 0.93, p = 0.53) nor for age of student (F(1, 146) = 1.73, p = 0.19) (see detailed results in Appendix 17 (online material)).
+This analysis evaluated the associations among time of measurement, year of studies, age, practice plans following graduation (small animals only; or mixed practice, i.e., small animals and farm animals), and the students’ TAS (Figure 10 (a–b)).
+Significant effects were observed for time of measurement (F(3, 53) = 3.87, p = 0.01) and year of studies (F(3, 124) = 2.75, p = 0.05), which showed a similar pattern as that observed in the basic model (see Fig. 6 above).
+A significant effect was also observed for the students’ practice plans following graduation (F(1, 117) = 11.09, p = 0.001).
+This indicated a greater concern for the welfare of agricultural animals among students who planned to work with small animals following graduation, compared with those who planned to work in mixed practice.
+No significant effects were observed for the time by year by practice triple interaction (F(14, 102) = 0.93, p = 0.53); nor for age (F(1, 146) = 1.73, p = 0.19) (see detailed results in Appendix 17 [online material]).

-Figure 10 (a-b): The Associations between time of measurement, year of studies, planned future practice and TAS scale.
-Values are estimated marginal means; error bars are not shown due to the figures' visual load.
-See Appendix 2 for full details.
-Abbreviations: BL- baseline; sem- semester; yr- year
+Figure 10 (a–b).
+Associations among time of measurement, year of studies, planned future practice, and TAS